7 Best Cordless Vacuums of 2026

 Check your allergy situation.
 If anyone in the household has allergies or asthma, HEPA filtration is non-negotiable.
 A vacuum without HEPA captures visible dust but blows microscopic allergens back into the air, making the room worse than before you started.

 Consider storage and charging.
 Wall-mount docks save floor space but require drilling.
-Freestanding storage like Shark’s MultiFLEX is more flexible.
-Self-emptying docks like Samsung’s need a dedicated spot near an outlet.
+Freestanding storage like Shark’s MultiFLEX is more flexible and needs no hardware.
 Think about where the vacuum will live when it is not in use.

 Can Cordless Really Replace Your Upright?

 This is the question I hear most often, and the answer in 2026 is yes — for most homes.
 The suction gap between cordless and corded vacuums has narrowed dramatically.
-The Samsung Bespoke AI Jet Ultra at 400 AW produces more suction than many mid-range upright vacuums.
+The Dyson Gen5detect at 280 AW produces more suction than many mid-range upright vacuums.
 Even the mid-tier options in this roundup match or exceed the cleaning performance of budget uprights on most surfaces.

 The remaining advantages of corded uprights are unlimited runtime and generally larger dustbins.
 If you have a 3,000-square-foot home with thick carpet throughout and you do one thorough weekly clean, a corded upright still has practical advantages.
 But for daily or every-other-day maintenance cleaning — which is how most people actually use their vacuum — cordless is now the better tool.
 The convenience of grabbing a lightweight stick vacuum off the wall mount for a quick 10-minute clean means you actually vacuum more often, and frequency matters more than depth for maintaining clean floors.